Healthplan Spain

 • Registered partner (pareja de hecho)

-• Dependent child under 21 (or under 26 if the EU citizen is Spanish)
+• Dependent child under 21 (or older if dependent; in some cases up to 26 where the sponsor is Spanish)

-• Other relatives — in special humanitarian or dependency situations (e.g. disability, cohabitation)
+• Other relatives — in special humanitarian or dependency situations (e.g. disability, long-term cohabitation, serious health needs)

 Unregistered Partners Explained

-Spain now recognises stable partnerships even without formal pareja de hecho registration.
-Cohabitation of 12 months or having a child together typically proves the relationship.
-This is aligned with EU Directive 2004/38/EC and Spain’s RD 240/2007 framework.
+Spain recognises stable partnerships even without formal pareja de hecho registration, provided you can evidence a durable relationship.
+This is assessed case by case but typically involves proving a period of cohabitation or having a child together, in line with EU Directive 2004/38/EC and Spain’s RD 240/2007 framework.

 What Are the Main Benefits?